syncfusion-content/maui-docs/MAUI/Slider/migration.md

 # Migrate from Xamarin.Forms SfRangeSlider to .NET MAUI SfSlider

-To migrate easier from [Xamarin SfRangeSlider](https://www.syncfusion.com/xamarin-ui-controls/xamarin-range-slider) to [.NET MAUI SfSlider](https://www.syncfusion.com/maui-controls/maui-slider), we kept most of the APIs from Xamarin SfRangeSlider in MAUI SfSlider.
-However, to maintain the consistency of API naming in MAUI SfSlider, we renamed some of the APIs.
+To migrate easier from [Xamarin SfRangeSlider](https://www.syncfusion.com/xamarin-ui-controls/xamarin-range-slider) to [.NET MAUI SfSlider](https://www.syncfusion.com/maui-controls/maui-slider), most of the APIs from Xamarin SfRangeSlider were kept in MAUI SfSlider.
+However, to maintain the consistency of API naming in MAUI SfSlider, some of the APIs have been renamed.
 The APIs that have been changed in MAUI SfSlider from Xamarin SfRangeSlider are detailed as follows.

 ## Assembly Name